Zovio

 Zovio, formerly Bridgepoint Education, Inc. (BPI), was a publicly held, American for-profit education services company.
-It is no longer in operation.
 It was the online program manager for one online university, the University of Arizona Global Campus (formerly Ashford University), until the contract termination was announced August 1, 2022.
 In April 2019, the company changed its name to Zovio, moving its headquarters to Chandler, Arizona.
 In 2020, the company sold Ashford University to the University of Arizona.
-Zovio also owns Waypoint Outcomes and Fullstack Academy and trades on NASDAQ under the ticket symbol ZVO.
+Zovio also owned Waypoint Outcomes and Fullstack Academy and traded on NASDAQ under the ticket symbol ZVO.

 History

 Founding (1999)

-Zovio was first incorporated in Delaware in May 1999 under the name TeleUniversity, Inc. Under the leadership of CEO and President Andrew Clark (and with an investment from private equity firm Warburg Pincus), the company changed its name to Bridgepoint Education, Inc. in February 2004.
+Zovio was first incorporated in Delaware in May 1999 under the name TeleUniversity, Inc. The company changed its name to Bridgepoint Education, Inc. in February 2004.

 Bridgepoint Education (2004–2019)

 Bridgepoint Education purchased The Franciscan University of the Prairies in Clinton, Iowa in 2005 and changed its name to Ashford University.
 In September 2007 Bridgepoint purchased the Colorado School of Professional Psychology, and changed that institution's name to University of the Rockies.
 In 2008, Bridgepoint Education was named the fastest-growing private education company in the United States, as well as the fastest-growing private company in San Diego by Inc. magazine.
 In April 2009, Bridgepoint Education went public, and began trading on the New York Stock Exchange under the ticker symbol BPI.
 Bridgepoint's Ashford University had an estimated economic impact on state of Iowa of $40.9 million in business output, 782 jobs, $12.6 million in employee earnings, and $18.6 million in total value added to the state's GDP.

 From 2010 through 2013, Bridgepoint Education was the title sponsor of the Holiday Bowl postseason college football game in San Diego.
 In 2013, Bridgepoint Education helped generate over $1 billion in income and 4,505 outside jobs in San Diego.
 In 2013, Bridgepoint Education's Ashford University announced an alliance with business publisher Forbes Media.
 Under the terms of the alliance, Ashford's College of Business and Professional Studies was renamed the Forbes School of Business at Ashford University.